Spline Mesher Object

 These settings control the joining of spline segments to make a single mesh.
 Check the switch to generate the joins.

-The other settings are available by clicking the little black arrow to the left of the word 'Joins':
+The other settings are available by clicking the little arrow to the left of the word 'Joins':

 This is the minimum distance between spline segments for a join to take place.
 If a segment is farther away than the threshold, no join will be produced.